How did we keep guiding alive during coronavirus?

-In these uncertain times, Girlguiding Cleveland is ensuring that guiding is as alive as ever.
-Leaders are keeping in touch with their girls by sending suggestions of activities and badges to help them continue their guiding journey.
-Units are holding online meetings so girls have the opportunity to see their guiding friends.
+In those uncertain times, Girlguiding Cleveland ensured that guiding was as alive as ever.
+Leaders kept in touch with their girls by sending suggestions of activities and badges to help them continue their guiding journey.
+Units held online meetings so girls had the opportunity to see their guiding friends.
 Many members joined in with national activities such as online campfires and "Keeping our guiding light alive", where members placed a candle in their window every Sunday evening.

-Over the summer, units met outdoors and, from mid- September, some units started to hold indoor meetings too.
-Units are offering "blended guiding" - a mixture
+Over the summer, units met outdoors.
+Units offered "blended guiding" - a mixture

 Units showed support for keyworkers by joining in with 'Clap for Carers' dressed in their uniforms.